FahimFBA/postgreSQL-v2-bills-maxint-app/docs/implementation_details.md

 2. Incorporate machine learning models for improved pattern recognition.
 3. Develop a feedback mechanism to continuously improve the identification accuracy based on user input.
 4. Implement more granular category matching to improve accuracy in specific transaction types.
+5. Fine-tune the scoring weights and threshold based on real-world performance data.
+6. Enhance the debugging and logging capabilities for better transparency and troubleshooting.
+7. Implement adaptive time interval prediction for more accurate next date estimates.

 ## Validation Process